CONFIG

 2. Streamed chain-of-thought — for reasoning models (DeepSeek-R1, OpenAI o-series, Claude extended thinking), the tail of reasoning_content scrolls live inside the thinking… indicator.

 When false, both are hidden from the screen.
 The reasoning is still persisted to the session file (sessions/*.json) so that re-enabling the flag later brings it back on replay, and so that debug inspection (cat sessions/<id>.json) always has the full context.
-Gateway surfaces (Telegram, Email) never rendered reasoning, so this flag has no effect there.
+Non-interactive surfaces (scheduled jobs) never rendered reasoning, so this flag has no effect there.

 Budget